helenacruz/send-to-kindle/README.md

 # Send To Kindle

 Sent To Kindle is a Windows application for sending .epubs, .mobis and .pdfs to your kindle using its e-mail.
 I've been lazy so it doesn't have a fancy command line interface (yet).
-It requires [Calibre](https://calibre-ebook.com/) for converting the .epubs and uses Windows Credential Management to save your e-mails and password.
+It requires [Calibre](https://calibre-ebook.com/) for converting the .epubs and uses Windows Credential Manager to save your e-mails and password.
+It uses the (Credential Management)[https://www.nuget.org/packages/CredentialManagement/] and (vaultmanager)[https://github.com/Bhaal22/vaultmanager] to interface with WCM.
 Send To Kindle also has a really crappy user interface for the authentication.

 ## How to use